Mirantis/lens-extension-cc/README.md

 You can also run a one-off development build with `npm run dev`.

 > Note these steps will get much easier once [this Lens issue](https://github.com/lensapp/lens/issues/1741) is fixed.

+## Uninstalling

+Go to the Lens Extensions View (`CMD+SHIFT+E` on macOS) and use the UI to uninstall it.

+If you followed the [development](#development) instructions, this will just remove the symlink you created in `~/.k8slens/extensions` and leave your linked directory intact.

 ## Publishing